ps1dr3x/ps1dr3x/README.md

 ## About me

-I build and break software, keeping some computers busy in the process 🏴‍☠️
+I spend most of my time building and breaking software.

 I'm a big fan of open source and decentralization.
-I love Linux, Rust and ₿itcoin.
+I love Linux, Rust, ₿itcoin and blockchain technology in general.

-Besides the nerdy stuff, I mostly try to enjoy la dolce vita 🍷
+Besides the nerdy stuff, I also like to enjoy la dolce vita 🍷

 ## Ask me about